IKIM-Essen/ClusterDocs/docs/data/rcc-project-to-coscine.md

 - proposed Coscine project and resource type;
 - required metadata profile and intended users; and
 - any publication, funder, consent, contract, or repository obligations.

+The source must be the approved RCC project area.
+Do not use a user's home directory as an ingestion target, archive staging area, or substitute project boundary.

 Do not include credentials, direct identifiers, re-identification keys, or research data in the request.